babyladybug/esp8266-firebase-screen/README.md

 # esp-oled-firebase-Integration
-1.3" inch OLED and a esp8266-12F, which is integrated to firebase to fetch text file and send and receive text message.
+all inch OLED and a arduino or esp32,esp8266, which is integrated to firebase to fetch text file and send and receive text message.
 The project is developed based on the source code of @neutrino
 ### Getting Started